LennartKeller/trf_training_tut/text/PyTorchLightning.md

         )
 ```

 Next, we define a single forward step.
-This is fairly simple since the only thing we need to do is exclude the labels from the inputs for the language model and pass the rest of the input data to the language model to obtain the ouputs.
+Again, the logic is pretty simple since we only need to exclude the labels from the inputs for the language model and pass the rest of the input data to the language model to obtain the outputs.

 ```{code-cell} ipython3
 :tags: [skip-execution]